 “Toys” For Toddlers That Naturally Inspire Learning!

-You can turn a simple cardboard box into a surprise box by covering it with construction paper and cutting a hole into the paper so your child can reach his hand in.
+You can turn a basic cardboard box into a surprise box by covering it with construction paper and cutting a hole into the paper so your child can reach their hand inside.

 Hide objects such as a small ball, keys, a brush, hat, toy phone, etc in the box.

-Watch your child as he reaches in and pulls out various objects!
+Watch your child as they reach in and pull out various objects!

 This is a great time to practice vocabulary words such as labeling each object and talking about taking things OUT of the box and putting them back IN.

-Or, turn a cardboard box into a car or boat and push your child around!
+Or if the cardboard box is large enough, turn it into a car or boat and push your child around!

 Rather than letting her wash our dirty dishes, I got her set up at the sink with some plastic dishes including cups, plates and cutlery.